avenirs-esr/.github/PULL_REQUEST_TEMPLATE.md

 - [] Brief description of changes applied
 - [] Test cases for all modified changes, where applicable
-- [] The same pull request targeted at the master branch, if applicable
+- [] The same pull request targeted at the main branch, if applicable
 - [] Any documentation on how to configure, test
 - [] Any possible limitations, side effects, etc
 - [] Reference any other pull requests that might be related